wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.            Expires April 2, 2020                [Page 11]
+Kumari, et al.            Expires April 3, 2020                [Page 11]

-Internet-Draft       draft-ietf-dnsop-extended-error      September 2019
+Internet-Draft       draft-ietf-dnsop-extended-error        October 2019

    One author also wants to thank the band "Infected Mushroom" for